-The Best In English contest is a truly European online English language competition, open to all high schools in the EU.
-The test is structured for high school students aged between 15 and 19.
+The Best In English contest is a unique English language competition opened to all high schools in the world.
+The test is structured for high school/secondary school students aged between 15 and 19.

 Information about the contest part I

 - B1 - C1 level according to the Common European Framework of Reference for Languages